jmenelsn/bio/index.md

 ---
-avatar-name: "Jamie Nelson"
+avatar-name: ""
 avatar-url: "assets/img/avatar.jpg"
 avatar-alt-text: "the initials JN in a lil box"
 interest-prefix: ""
 ---
+Jamie Nelson

-This would be so much easier if I wasn't colourblind
+This would be so much easier
+if I wasn't colourblind